staff bios

 Co-founder & managing director 2014-2025

-Carin has been working as a professional theatre producer, arts administrator, educator, choreographer and performer for over 20 years.
-Before co-founding Green Light Arts, she was the General Manager and Producer of fu-GEN Theatre Company in Toronto, the longest running professional Asian Canadian theatre company in Canada.
+Carin has worked as a professional theatre producer, arts administrator, educator, choreographer and performer for over 20 years.
+Before Green Light Arts, she was the General Manager and Producer of fu-GEN Theatre Company in Toronto, the longest running professional Asian Canadian theatre company in Canada.
 Carin began her theatre career as an actor/singer/dancer and is a member of the Canadian Actors' Equity Association.
-Most recently she appeared as ‘Debora’ in Green Light Arts’ production of Late Company directed by Kwaku Okyere.
+In 2024, she appeared as ‘Debora’ in Green Light Arts’ production of Late Company directed by Kwaku Okyere.

 Cassidy Hicks